How many U.S. adults believe in God.

-An Atheist takes an almost identical position to a Christian, Jew and Muslim.
+An Atheist takes an almost identical position to followers of Abrahamic religions: Christianity, Judaism and Islam.
+Atheists also have:

-Yahweh or Allah.
-When comparing an Atheist with the a followers of one of the
+When comparing an Atheist with the a follower of one of the

-three largest religions in the U.S., Atheists differ by only one among the many
+three largest religions in the U.S., Atheists differ by only one deity among the many

 thousands of Gods and Goddesses.
 The difference is less than 0.05%.
+That is, if a Christian does not believe in 2,000 deities, a strong Atheist does not believe in 2,001.
 Yet, this miniscule

-difference is often sufficient to make Atheists the victims of hate and scorn --
+difference is often sufficient to make Atheists the victims of hatred, scorn, and discrimination --

 Active discrimination against Atheists: